Lifting Medicare's Annual Limits On Physical Therapy Helps Ease Patients' Pain

 "Put those two things together and it means that if the care is ordered by a doctor and it is medically necessary to have a skilled person provide the services to maintain the patient's condition, prevent or slow decline, there is not an arbitrary limit on how long or how much Medicare will pay for that," says Judith Stein, executive director of the nonpartisan Center for Medicare Advocacy.

 The webpage for patients describing the changes in physical, occupational and speech therapy benefits was taken down for updating three weeks ago and was still missing, as of Tuesday afternoon.
 But patients and providers can find a CMS update posted last month for providers that explains the change.
-And information from the 800-Medicare helpline (800-633-4227) has been updated with the new information.
+And information from the 800-Medicare help line (800-633-4227) has been updated with the new information.

-Shrinks the 'doughnut hole' a year earlier
+Shrinks the "doughnut hole" a year earlier

-Beneficiaries have long complained about a coverage gap in Medicare drug plans — the so-called doughnut hole.
+Beneficiaries have long complained about a coverage gap in Medicare drug plans — what's known as the doughnut hole.

 That gap arises when the initial coverage phase of the plan ends— this year, that happens after the beneficiaries and their insurers have paid $3,750 for covered drugs.
 At that point, a patient's share of prescription costs shoots up.
 This year, when people hit this stage, they are responsible for paying up to 35 percent of brand-name drug costs, until a higher threshold of expenses is reached.